ametnes/terraform-provider-ametnes/docs/resources/project.md

 page_title: "ametnes_project Resource - terraform-provider-ametnes"
 subcategory: ""
 description: |-
   Creates and manages an ametnes cloud project.
-An ametnes cloud resource must be created in a project.
+All Ametnes cloud resources must be created in a project.
 ---

 # ametnes_project (Resource)

 Creates and manages an ametnes cloud project.
-An ametnes cloud resource must be created in a project.
+All Ametnes cloud resources must be created in a project.

 ## Example Usage